This page will help you understand what to expect and what you are committing to.

 Step 2: Pay the course fee to receive the Course Workbook

-For refunds and cancellations, please check the IRM Qualification Terms and Conditions.
+This course is subject to the IRM Qualification Terms and Conditions.

 Step 3: Study the Course Workbook